toonkii/ideabank/README.md

 What benefit can a system like this bring to paid up subscribers.
 Will need some sort of a brainstorming facility, mind maps, whiteboard and whiteboard capture.

-What will keep bring people back?
+What will keep bringing people back?

 What does it take to bring an idea to fruition?
 Research this.